flatland-association/flatland-rl/CONTRIBUTING.rst

 NamedTuple
 ~~~~~~~~~~

-For structured data containers for which we do not write methods that have to ensure
+For structured data containers for which we do not write additional methods, we use
-some (class) invariant over multiple members, we use
-`NamedTuple`s instead of plain `Dict`s to ensure better readability by
+`NamedTuple` instead of plain `Dict` to ensure better readability by

     .. code-block:: python
         from typing import NamedTuple